erikandersson96/portfolio-project-five/README.md

 ![Screenshot of trello board](/readme_images/trelloboard.png)

-Instead of including each `user story` card here, I will explain how these cards are set up by demonstrate one `user story` for users and one for `admin`.
+Instead of including each `user story` card here, I will explain how these cards are set up by demonstrate one `user story`.
 But if you wish to see all of the cards you can then just visit the link to the board above.

 Each `user story` are grouped togheter with other cards that they are relevant by with an `EPIC - Heading` and a unique label color.